fluxninja/aperture/docs/content/sdk/go/manual.md

 ### Define Labels

 You can define labels for your control points.
-These labels can be produce by business logic or can be static.
+These labels can be produced by business logic or can be static.
 For example, you define a label `user_id` which is the user ID of the user making the request.
 You can also define a static label `version` which is the version of your service.
 Depending on your use